aliabbasi2000/MemeGame/README.md

 ## Database Tables

-- Table `users` - short description of its contents
+- Table `users` - has the user information
+  - id, username, password, salt
+- Table `memes` - has the id of meme and a url of the meme image in the public folder of the client
+  - id, url
-- Table `something` - short description of its contents
+- Table `captions` - has the id of captions and the text of it
+  - id, caption
+- Table `meme_caption` - a middle table thatShows the N to N relationship between captions and memes
-- ...
+  - meme_id, caption_id

 ## Screenshots